PriyaLakr/bulk_RNAseq/README.md

 `bash scripts/pl_STARalign.sh [options]`

 Alignment step is tricky.
 Always read carefully the documentation before setting up any advanced paramaeters.
 This step can drastically affect downstream analyses.
-Alignments can be quality check using RSeQC.
+Alignments can be quality check using RSeQC, QoRTs, etc.

 # Read Count
 Cool, we are done with alignment.
 We will now move to counting those alignments in a meaningful way.